atifrani/Modern-Data-Architecture/Snowflake/exercice2.md

 # * * * * *

 5. Every minute

 ```
 SCHEDULE = 'USING CRON * * * * * UTC'
 ```

-6. Every day at 6am UTC timezone
+6. Every day at 6am UTC timezone:

 ```
 SCHEDULE = 'USING CRON 0 6 * * * UTC'
 ```

-7. Every hour starting at 9 AM and ending at 5 PM on Sundays
+7. Every hour starting at 9 AM and ending at 5 PM on Sundays:

 ```
 SCHEDULE = 'USING CRON 0 9-17 * * SUN America/Los_Angeles'
 ```